joanam/scripts/README.md

 ## ldPruning.sh
 Bash script to prune SNPs in high linkage disequilibrium from a vcf file.
-This is important for all down-stream analyses that assume no linkage among SNPs, i.e. that require independent SNPs.
+This is important for all down-stream analyses that assume no linkage among SNPs, i.e. that require independent SNPs, e.g. STRUCTURE, PCA, treemix...

 Requires vcftools and plink